zijianni/scCB2/README.md

 devtools::install_github("zijianni/scCB2", build_manual = TRUE, build_vignettes = TRUE)
 ``

 Note: This may take a few minutes for building vignettes.
+If you don't need vignettes (which rarely happens), set `build_vignettes = FALSE`.

 After installing, you will find package vignettes by `vignette("scCB2")`.